Airtable Invoice Automation: Complete Guide to Automated Invoicing

 Find answers to the most common questions about this feature.

 Yes.
-Set up an Airtable Automation that triggers when an invoice status changes to "Ready to Send."
-TypeFlow generates the PDF with all client data and line items, attaches it to the record, and emails it to the client automatically.
+Set up an Airtable Automation that triggers on a status change.
+TypeFlow generates the PDF, attaches it to the record, and emails it to the client.

-QuickBooks is better for full accounting (tax filing, bank reconciliation, payroll).
-Airtable + TypeFlow is better for custom invoice templates, bulk generation, and teams already using Airtable for operations.
+QuickBooks handles full accounting (tax, bank reconciliation, payroll).
+Airtable + TypeFlow handles custom templates, bulk generation, and automation for teams already on Airtable.
 Many teams use both: TypeFlow for generation, QuickBooks for the books.

 Yes.
-TypeFlow's email delivery sends the invoice PDF to the client email from your Airtable record.
-You configure the subject line, body text, and reply-to address.
-The email sends automatically when the PDF generates.
+TypeFlow sends the PDF to the client email on your Airtable record.
+Configure the subject, body, and reply-to address - it sends automatically on generation.

-Add a "Payment Received" date field and "Payment Method" single select to your Invoices table.
-Use a formula field for "Days Outstanding" to power your overdue view.
-Set up automated reminder emails for invoices past due.
+Add "Payment Received" date and "Payment Method" fields.
+Use a "Days Outstanding" formula to power your overdue view and trigger automated reminders.

 Yes.
-TypeFlow includes built-in e-signatures at no extra cost.
-Useful for pro-forma invoices or invoices that require client acknowledgment before work begins.
+TypeFlow includes e-signatures at no extra cost.
 The signed PDF saves back to Airtable automatically.

 All Questions